Public network identity for security gateways and controlled access points.

 Policy alignment

-Use Identity Passport and Allowlist Pack with customer security reviews.
+Submit Identity Passport and Allowlist Pack evidence for independent customer security review; approval is not guaranteed.

 FAQ